-Vancouver tap water is safe to drink and meets the health and safety standards set by the water governing bodies.
+Vancouver’s tap water is safe to drink and meets all health and safety standards set by the water governing bodies.
+The city abides by strict water safety guidelines, and the Vancouver Health and Metro Vancouver athorities, are responsible for meeting these guidelines.

-To ensure the standard remains intact and that Vancouver tap water is safe to drink, the department performs vital functions such as:
+To ensure the standard remains intact and that Vancouver tap water remains safe to drink, the department performs vital functions such as:

 Vancouver Water Quality Report: What Is in the Water?

 Interesting Fact: Vancouver has never added fluoride to its drinking water.
-However, the water contains trace elements of naturally occurring fluoride (less than 0.05 mg/l).
+However, the water contains trace elements of naturally occurring fluoride (less than 0.05 mg/l), which is perfectly safe.
+Still, those who want 100% fluoride-free water can purchase a fluoride water filter.

 Is The Water in Vancouver Hard or Soft?